INVINCIBLE06/Bug-tracker-2/README.md

 - All users will be registered as 'ACTIVE' because they are being added by the 'ADMIN' themselves.
 - JSON Web Token used for authentication.

+`Ticket Creation`

+- When a new ticket is created, an 'ACTIVE' engineer can be assigned the ticket.
+The person creating the ticket will select the engineer by their email.
+- On new ticket creation, a notification email is sent assigned engineer.
+- Users can get all the tickets connected to their account.
+- When a ticket is created, its priority will be set to 'NORMAL'.
+However, if no work is started on the ticket within 2 days, the priority of that ticket will be changed to 'URGENT'.
+- Only an 'ENGINEER' can set a ticket to 'RESOLVED'.
+Only an 'ADMIN' has the authority to close a ticket.
+- Once a ticket is 'CLOSED', it cannot be reopened.

 `Password Reset Or Changing`

 - Password changing can happen in a number of ways.